Swamping problem

 The swamping problem is a problem that appears in the context of epistemology that shows that the idea that knowledge has no additional value over true belief.
 The problem assumes that knowledge is a true justified belief—the canonical definition—and proceeds to show that knowledge has no more value over true belief by showing that the justification requirement does not add value to the definition.
-The first known historical mentioning of the problem is in Plato's Meno, when Meno and Socrates have a discussion on how they should choose their guide to Larissa.
-Meno suggests that they need someone who knows the route, but Socrates suggests that someone with true opinion will do as well.
+The first known historical mention of the problem is in Plato's Meno, when Meno and Socrates have a discussion on how they should choose their guide to Larissa; Meno suggests that they need someone who knows the route, but Socrates suggests that someone with true opinion will do as well.